dataobservatory-eu/openmuse.dataobservatory.eu/content/post/2023-03-27_open_music_europe_opa/index.md

 ## In practice

+Our Consortium, following best practice, placed its assumptions (which were part of our Proposal for this project) into the open science repository of the European OpenAIRE project[^3].

+[^3]: Report on the European Music Economy [GO FAIR website](https://zenodo.org/record/6464782#.ZB7GltLMLlg)

 The `Open Music Europe Consortium`, EUBA, SOZA and Reprex signed a Memorandum of Understanding with the Ministry of Culture of the Slovak Republic on utilizing the Open Policy Analysis results.

 <td style="text-align: center;">{{< figure src="img/blogposts_2023/MoU_signature_20230306_02_2x1.jpg" caption="From left to right: Ľubomír Burgr, Chariman of the Board (SOZA); [Dr James Edwards](https://music.dataobservatory.eu/authors/james_edwards/) Open Music Europe program director; Ferdinand Daňo, rector of EUBA; Rado Kutaš, state secretary; Tomaš Mikš, SOZA; [Daniel Antal](https://reprex.nl/author/daniel-antal/), co-founder of Reprex.
 Photo: [Dominika Semaňáková](https://music.dataobservatory.eu/authors/dominika_semanakova/)." numbered="false" >}}</td>